cavadibrahimli1/Cyber-Take-Off-2023-notes-THY/README.md

 # CYBER TAKE OFF 2023 NOTES - JAVAD IBRAHIMLI

+A training made by THY Technology, which is prepared to provide training on cyber security to selected individuals and then recruit them.
+This program is divided into 3 main modules, each focusing on a specific GRC skill.

+- 50 Hours of IT and security fundamentals
+- 40 Hours of cyber defense basics
+- 60 hour Governance Risk and Compliance program

 In this repository, I will share the experience I gained in the courses I took in **CYBER TAKE OFF 2023** and the notes I took, day by day.